imdea-software/hs-to-ciao/TRANSLATION-IDEAS.md

 ```prolog
 p := (''(X) := X+1).
 ```
-(which is supposed to translate the Haskell lambda `\x -> x+1`, trying to evaluate the query:
+(which is supposed to translate the Haskell lambda `\x -> x+1`), trying to evaluate the query:
 ```prolog
 ?- R = ~p(5).
 ```
-The attempted query gives off an error.
+gives off an error.
 With the aforementioned curly braces syntax wrapping the lambda abstraction, you should be able to first assign the lambda to a variable, and then evaluate said lambda, like this:
 ```prolog